-- 1. The Academic Assessment Coordinating Committee maintains the 5-year program review schedule.
+- 1. The Academic Assessment Committee maintains the 5-year program review schedule.
 This schedule is updated annually and any modifications based on special circumstances are made. - 2.
 Programs are expected to adhere to the timetable for program reviews.
 On occasion, a program may request to postpone the review.
 Circumstances meriting a change in the schedule typically involve a significant loss of program resources that makes it difficult, if not impossible, to complete an effective review.
 Program reorganization and external accreditation demands might also be reasons for to postpone the review. - 3.
 If the program wishes to ask for an extended deadline, the school dean should first be notified.
-He or she must notify the Dean of Academic Assessment.
-The AACC has the final authority to approve the request.
+If the dean approves the request, he/she/they will contact the chair of the ACC to appeal for an extension.
+The AAC has the final authority to approve the request.
 If an extension is granted, it will be for no longer than one academic year. - 4.
-The October prior to the review year, the directors and/or faculty of the programs that are scheduled to submit a review the following October meet with the Dean for Academic Assessment, the appropriate school dean, and the Director of Institutional Research.
-The Dean for Academic Assessment is responsible for organizing the meeting.
-The purpose of the meeting is to review requirements, expectations, and resource/data needs. - 5.
-Programs scheduled for review have the option of completing the self-study in TaskStream.
-The program's misson, goals, and curriculum map(s) should be reviewed and updated as part of the review process. - 6.
-The school dean is responsible for reviewing the report and ensuring it meets institutional requirements.
-The dean's review and any required revisions should be finalized prior to the start of the spring term, when AACC begins its review. - 7.
-The respective school dean and program faculty meet with the Committee to discuss the report and the Committee's review. - 8.
+The October prior to the review year, directors and/or faculty of the programs that are scheduled to submit a review the following October meet with the Vice President for Institutional Effectiveness/Dean of Academic Assessment and the appropriate school dean to review requirements, expectations, and resource/data needs.
+The VP Institutional Effectiveness/Dean of Academic Assessment is responsible for organizing the meeting. - 5.
+The school dean should review the self-study report prior to the start of the spring term, when the AAC begins its review. - 6.
+Program faculty meet with the Committee to discuss the report and the Committee's review. - 7.
 After the meeting with the program's faculty, the Committee sends its final comments to the program faculty and respective school dean.
-The program faculty reviews the comments and has seven (7) business days to make corrections to errors of fact. - 9.
-The AACC will correct any errors of fact and submit to the Provost a record of the review process (i.e. the rubric with documentation of the review meetings) and a summary of the AACC's evaluation. - 10.
-The Provost will schedule a meeting with the program faculty after receiving the AACC's report.
-If the program faculty disagrees significantly with the Committee's comments, they should submit their concerns in writing to the Provost prior to the scheduled meeting.

-- 11. The program faculty will meet with the Provost to discuss the program review and establish goals and action plans.
-The Provost will assign a member of his or her staff (excluding any member of AACC) to keep minutes of the meeting between the Provost and the program faculty. - 12.
-The Provost will generate a Memorandum of Understanding that summarizes the content of the meeting with the program faculty and that indicates what the College and/or the Provost agrees to support based on the evidence supplied in the program review.
-This Memorandum of Understanding will be forwarded to the academic department and the Dean of Academic Assessment. - 13.
-The Dean of Academic Assessment and appropriate school dean will receive a copy of the program's goals and action plans. - 14.
-All documents related to the program review process will be electronically stored on the College's designated storage devices and in the program's TaskStream account. - 15.
+The program faculty reviews the comments and has seven (7) business days to make corrections to errors of fact. - 8.
+The AAC will correct any errors of fact and submit to the Provost a record of the review process (i.e. the rubric with documentation of the review meetings) and a summary of the AAC's evaluation. - 9.
+The Provost will schedule a meeting with the program faculty after receiving the AAC's report.
+If the program faculty disagrees significantly with the Committee's comments, they should submit their concerns in writing to the Provost prior to the scheduled meeting. - 10.
+The program faculty and respective dean will meet with the Provost to discuss the program review and establish goals and action plans.
+A record of this meeting will summarize the discussion and document what the College and/or the Provost agrees to support based on the evidence supplied in the report.
+The respective school dean is responsible for providing this documentation. - 11.
+All documents related to the program review process will be electronically stored on the College's designated storage devices. - 12.
 Post-review, the program will continue to report yearly on goals/objectives/learning outcomes.